kanaverse/kanaval/docs/details/combine_embeddings/latest.md

 ## Overview

-We expect a `combine_embedding` HDF5 group at the root of the file, describing how embeddings are combined across multiple modalities.
+We expect a `combine_embeddings` HDF5 group at the root of the file, describing how embeddings are combined across multiple modalities.
 The group itself contains the `parameters` and `results` subgroups.

 Only a single embedding was generated prior to version 2.0 of the format, so the `combine_embeddings` group may be absent in pre-v2.0 files.